 Where to Stay in Anaheim

-Some hotels on Harbor Boulevard south of Katella are within walking distance of the free Toy Story parking lot shuttle bus, getting you as close as you can to the Esplanade, such as the Hyatt Place (as low as $135 a night).
-Homewood Suites by Hilton (as low as $221 a night) is next door to the Toy Story lot.
+Some hotels on Harbor Boulevard south of Katella are within walking distance of the free Toy Story parking lot shuttle bus, getting you as close as you can to the Esplanade, such as the Hyatt Place.
+Homewood Suites by Hilton is next door to the Toy Story lot as well.
 This hotel has suites with kitchens, poolside grills and breakfast included.

 Where to Stay in Los Angeles — Near the Beach